 So far we just scraped the surface of what can be done with Amazon Redshift and how to ingest data into it.
 The way to proceed relies heavily on the data you want to load, from which service they are coming from and the requirements of your use case.
 Things can get even more complicated if you want to integrate data coming from different sources.

 A possible alternative, instead of writing, hosting and maintaining a flexible data infrastructure, is to use a product like Blendo that can handle this kind of problems automatically for you.

-Blendo integrates with multiple sources or services like databases, CRM, email campaigns, analytics and more.
-Quickly and safely move all your data from Google Sheets to Redshift and start generating insights from your data.
+Easily use the Google Sheets connector from Blendo, along with multiple sources or services like databases, CRM, email campaigns, analytics and more.
+Quickly and safely ingest Sheets data into Amazon Redshift and start generating insights from your data.